umbracious/THREEjsAnimatedTree/README.md

 Animated Tree using THREE.js functions.

 To try it out, open TP3_C2_HermiteAnimate.html in a browser.
+Press Spacebar to regenerate a tree.